nathanSpilker/Portfolio/README.md

 ## Re-entry Vehicle Design
-My final project for my Masters course in Hypersonic Aerodynamics was to design a a blunt-body reentry vehicle with three of my peers.
-The design process required us to solve for an entry path and velocicty profile, calculate pressure coefficients around the vehicle, determine the aerothermodynamic and inertial loading, and utlimately design the thermal protection system (TPS).
+My final project for my Masters course in Hypersonic Aerodynamics was to design a a blunt-body re-entry vehicle with three of my peers.
+The design process required us to solve for an entry path and velocity profile, calculate pressure coefficients around the vehicle, determine the aerothermodynamic and inertial loading, and utlimately design the thermal protection system (TPS).
 One of the tasks I permormed for this project was writing an optimization algorithm to design the TPS material stack and thicknesses to meet a range of requirements.
 An image of the mesh of the blunt-body vehicle we studied is shown below.
 <p align="center">
 <img src="https://github.com/user-attachments/assets/7eda1d95-58a2-4664-bad4-21feee5e397a" width="500" />
 </p>

 ## Chaos Research - Lyapunov Exponents
 Algorithm to find choatic 1D maps.
 Chaos can be defined as "Sensitive Dependence on Initial Conditions."
 The most famous and most studied chaotic 1D map is the logistic map: $`x 🡒 rx(1 - x)`$.
 One way this can be detected is with the Lyapunov exponent.
-For a given lambda value, if the Lyapunov exponent is positive, then the map is choatic.
+For a given lambda value, if the Lyapunov exponent is positive, then the map is chaotic.
 I created an algorithm that generates random 1D maps and calculate the Lyapunov exponent over a range of lambdas to detect if they have chaos.
 Three sample bifurcation plots are shown in the Chaos folder, plotted for maps discovered by this algorithm.
 One quite simple map that is chaotic that the algorithm discovered is $`x 🡒 \frac{rx}{\sqrt{r^4x^4 + 1}}`$.
 A bifurcation diagram for this map is shown below.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/0cc1c4d3-e914-4563-811d-092836f91079" width="500" />